love costs $8.99

 He groans and adds, “Our love is bigger and stronger than most couples and I’m proud of that.”

-I punt: “I love everything about you, except those things we’ve already discussed.”
+I punt with, “I love everything about you.
+Except those things we’ve already discussed.”

 Now we’re getting closer to home.

-Dusted in sticky red shimmer, I know we’re near the end when my husband gets philosophical: “If you have to get a serious card, you should just get a divorce.
-A funny card is the only thing that makes sense in a long-time marriage.”
+Dusted in sticky red shimmer, I know we’re near the end when Ray gets philosophical and says something like, “If you have to get a serious card, you should just get a divorce.
+A funny card is the only thing that makes sense in a longtime marriage.”

-And we fall down on the floor laughing -- they are on to us now! -- then tumble out of the store drunk with the final convulsions of the yearly Valentine’s Day jaunt.
+Then we fall on the floor clutching our bellies—They’re on to us now—and tumble out of the store drunk with the final convulsions of the yearly Valentine’s Day jaunt.

 send me an e-mail